Book TravelContact

 Staying in budget-friendly accommodations such as hostels, Airbnb rentals, or homestays can offer substantial savings compared to traditional hotels.
 Look for accommodations that offer complimentary breakfast or cooking facilities, which can help you save money on meals and other expenses.

-I often book things from either Hostelworld if I am looking for hostels or Booking.com.
+I often book things from either Ygg23qyz if I am looking for hostels or Index.html Hotel.
 One thing to mention is that I always try to book Hostel or Hotels near the City Center to avoid travelling or buying even the tickets of the Public transport.

 The trick is to compare the cost of the Public transport and the cost which you are getting for hotel stay extra.
 I hope this helps.